Franklin D. Roosevelt: Historical reception

 His Second Bill of Rights became, according to historian Joshua Zeitz, "the basis of the Democratic Party's aspirations for the better part of four decades".
-After his death, Eleanor continued to be a forceful presence in U.S. and world politics, serving as delegate to the conference which established the United Nations and championing civil rights and liberalism generally.
+After his death, Eleanor continued to be a forceful presence in US and world politics, serving as delegate to the conference which established the United Nations and championing civil rights and liberalism generally.
 Some junior New Dealers played leading roles in the presidencies of Truman, John F. Kennedy, and Lyndon B. Johnson.
-Kennedy came from a Roosevelt-hating family.
-Historian William Leuchtenburg says that before 1960, "Kennedy showed a conspicuous lack of inclination to identify himself as a New Deal liberal."
-He adds, as president, "Kennedy never wholly embraced the Roosevelt tradition and at times he deliberately severed himself from it."
-By contrast, young Lyndon Johnson had been an enthusiastic New Dealer and a favorite of Roosevelt.
-Johnson modelled his presidency on Roosevelt's.
+Historian William Leuchtenburg says that, as president, "Kennedy never wholly embraced the Roosevelt tradition and at times he deliberately severed himself from it."
+Other members of Kennedy's administration such as Arthur M. Schlesinger Jr. wrote books in honor of Roosevelt such as The Vital Center (1949), which made a case for the New Deal policies of Roosevelt.
+Young Lyndon Johnson had been an enthusiastic New Dealer and a favorite of Roosevelt; Johnson later modelled his presidency on Roosevelt's.

-During his presidency, and continuing to a lesser extent afterwards, there has been much criticism of Roosevelt, some of it intense.
-Critics have questioned not only his policies, positions, and the consolidation of power that occurred due to his responses to the Depression and World War II but also his breaking with tradition by running for a third term as president.
-Long after his death, new lines of attack criticized Roosevelt's policies regarding helping the Jews of Europe, incarcerating the Japanese on the West Coast, and opposing anti-lynching legislation.
+During his presidency, and to a lesser extent posthumously, there has been much criticism of Roosevelt.
+Critics have questioned not only his policies, positions, and consolidation of power but also his breaking with tradition by running for a third term as president.
+Long after his death, new lines of attack criticized Roosevelt's policies regarding helping the Jews of Europe, incarcerating the Japanese on the West Coast, infringements on free speech and privacy, and opposing anti-lynching legislation.
 Roosevelt was criticized by conservatives for his economic policies, especially the shift in tone from individualism to collectivism with the expansion of the welfare state and regulation of the economy.
 Those criticisms continued decades after his death.
-One factor in the revisiting of these issues was the election of Ronald Reagan in 1980, who opposed the New Deal.
+One factor in the revisiting of these issues was the election of Ronald Reagan in 1980, who selectively opposed various supporters of the New Deal.
 Roosevelt's issuance of Executive Order 6102, which mandated the largest gold confiscation in American history, remains controversial to gold investors.

-Memorials
+Memorials and commemorations

-Roosevelt's home in Hyde Park is now a National Historic Site and home to his Presidential library.
-Washington, D.C., hosts two memorials: the 7+1/2 acre Roosevelt Memorial, located next to the Jefferson Memorial on the Tidal Basin, and a more modest memorial, a block of marble in front of the National Archives building suggested by Roosevelt himself, erected in 1965.
-Roosevelt's leadership in the March of Dimes is one reason he is commemorated on the American dime.
-Roosevelt has also appeared on several U.S. Postage stamps.
-On April 29, 1945, seventeen days after Roosevelt's death, the carrier was launched and served from 1945 to 1977.
-London's Westminster Abbey also has a stone tablet memorial to Roosevelt that was unveiled by Attlee and Churchill in 1948.
-Welfare Island was renamed after Roosevelt in September 1973.